TRF:

 What we cannot realistically do is stick up for objectively irresponsible behaviour: noise, speed, appearance, ground impact, etc. My view is that, unless prodded by a sharp stick, most people have little objection to the motorcyclist who blends in and passes by quietly and carefully.
 They do object to motoring that causes them annoyance or fear.

-We recently won a case in Northumberland where a very popular Byway, River Green Mill, was due to lose its vehicular rights.
+We won a case in Northumberland where a very popular Byway, River Green Mill, was due to lose its vehicular rights.
 Could you outline what happened and how you approached and won the case?

 This was a case that I did for the TRF, rather than for LARA.
 Northumberland County Council has had a policy for over 20 years now of making orders to ‘convert’ unsealed unclassified roads to BOATs.
 I sometimes wonder if its primary purpose now is to keep the two excellent definitive map officers there in a job (and if so, can you blame them?) but of course where TRF people have used a road for 40 or more years, as soon as the A4 notice goes up saying ‘Byway’, all hell breaks loose.